 The NSMF is checked for suitable network slice instances for this provisioning session.
 If suitable network slice instance(s) are available, the Media AF selects the one(s) to use.
 Otherwise, the media AF uses the interfaces defined in [7] to request the creation of new network slice instance(s) and provisions them for the new distribution configuration..

-If successful, the S-NSSAI is added to the Configured NSSAI and stored in the UE profile in the UDM for the allowed UEs.
-The NSSF is configured with the S-NSSAI and related information (this includes information for the AMF to select the SMF).
-The SMF is configured with the S-NSSAI-related information (e.g. for UPF selection).
+The newly created network slice instances are provisioned.

 The NS Management function confirms the creation of the new network slice instance(s) to the Media AF and provides the list of S-NSSAI(s) with their corresponding parameters.